 2018 has already been a great year for games, and it's showing no signs of letting up, with even more good stuff on the way in 2019.
-The likes of Monster Hunter: World and God of War have already blown us away over the last few months, and we've still got Fallout 76, Battlefield V, and Spider-Man on the way later this year - to name just a few.
+The likes of Spider-Man and God of War have already blown us away over the last few months, and we've still got Fallout 76, Battlefield V, and Red Dead Redemption 2 on the way later this year - to name just a few.

 It's exhausting trying to keep up with all the new releases on the way, so we've decided to do the hard work for you and round up all of the biggest and best games on the way this year, next year, and even a few that might be further off than that.
 We've done our best to include games from across all the main consoles and PC, listed in release date order.